roman-milk/roman-milk.github.io/daddys-such-a-fucking-pervert.md

+===

- ****** Daddy's Such A Fucking Pervert ****** byNonStopFunGuy© Laughter is what came out of me; it was amazing, fucking my princess.
+Laughter is what came out of me; it was amazing, fucking my princess.
 I'd raised her when she was little, until she was a pre-teenager; now, she was with me as an 18 year old, but not a daughter so much as a slut who wanted my dick.
 This was fucking awesome!
 Yeah, what a pervert I am -- and I proudly admit I loved fucking my daughter!

  So did Lauren.
 I looked at the naked blonde, she and I smiling in unison, and I put the question to her.
 "You like seeing me fucking my own daughter?"